SEA Virtual Exhibit

-My acrylic painting ’On The Way To Bigger Things’, is on display as part of the 3rd Annual International Society of Experimental Artists Member Only Virtual Exhibition.
-Which runs from April 20, 2017 through November, 2017.
+My acrylic painting ’Stop Me If You Have Heard This One Before’, is on display as part of the 4th Annual International Society of Experimental Artists Member Only Virtual Exhibition, jurried by Rufus Snoddy, and this won the 3rd place award!
+The exhibition is online starting March 15, 2018.
 To view the exhibit online click here.
+And, here’s ISEA on Facebook

 Spirit Of Experimental Art Spotlight